yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 A committee proposal should:
 - explain the need for or the context for the committee
 - explain why it should be an on-going/longer-term project
-- list aims and objectives of the committee
+- list aims and objectives of the committee.

-Committee proposals can be submitted to the [Core Team via email](mailto:team@carpentries.org) or by creating an issue in the [`committees` repository](TODO) in The Carpentries GitHub.
+Committee proposals can be submitted by creating an issue in the [*committees* repository](https://github.com/carpentries/committees/issues) in [The Carpentries GitHub](https://github.com/carpentries/) or by emailing the proposal to the [Core Team](mailto:team@carpentries.org).

 ### Committee Formation
 Committee proposals are reviewed and approved according to the following procedure: